JEWELLERY & WATCHES

 Daniella Draper uses recycled gold and silver to make high quality jewellery pieces to stand the test of time, creating future heirlooms for now and generations to come.

-We know that as our brand grows, so does our responsibility to work in an ever more sustainable way to protect the future of our planet and reduce our impact upon it.
-With this in mind, in all areas of our business, we will endeavour to not take more from it than we need, to use what we take wisely and to give back wherever and whenever we can.
+Daniella Draper know that as their brand grows, so does their responsibility to work in an ever more sustainable way to protect the future of the planet and reduce their impact upon it.
+With this in mind, in all areas of their business, Daniella Draper will endeavour to not take more from it than they need, to use what they take wisely and to give back wherever and whenever they can.

 A WORD FROM THE FOUNDER